Bonga50/StudyTimeManagment_Web_Application/README.md

 1. Open the solution file (ProgPoe3.1.sln) in Visual Studio.
 2. Build the solution and run the application.
+3. Possible details to login with are, Username: stu1 Password: pass

 ## How to Use